jaireddjawed/Azlo-Node/README.md

 A Node.js API wrapper for Azlo Bank.
 [Azlo](https://azlo.com) is a completely online business bank account backed by BBVA Compass.

+## This repository is no longer active.
+[Azlo](https://www.cnbc.com/select/banking-options-for-freelancers-small-business-owners) is closed.

 ### Prequistes
 * Install the Azlo-Node npm library.
 ```